Tulip-Dev/tulip/doc/developer/plugin_development.rst

   The graph passed as a parameter containing the data to visualize.

 * *PluginProgress * pluginProgress*:
   The class reporting the algorithm evolution (see the section on :ref:`the PluginProgress class <plugins_pluginprogress>`).

 * *DataSet * dataSet*:
   The *dataSet* gathering all the parameters needed to run the algorithm.
-See the section above detailling :ref:`the DataSet accession <plugins_parameters_access>`.
+See the section above detailing :ref:`the DataSet accession <plugins_parameters_access>`.

 .. _plugins_import: